 \subsection{Implementing sieve weights}

-The most straightforward approach to Theorem \ref{thm2} would be to use Proposition \ref{SmoothAp} to evaluate for squarefree numbers $d_1, d_2$, and then apply a sieve.
+The most straightforward approach to Theorem \ref{thm2} would be to use Proposition \ref{SmoothAp} to evaluate for square-free numbers $d_1, d_2$ and $y = g(n)$, and then apply a sieve.
 Unfortunately the main term in the asymptotic formula is not a multiplicative function of $d_1d_2$.
 As mentioned in the introduction, this makes it problematic to implement a sieve, so instead we will work with the sieve weights directly.
 We recall \cite[Lemma 3]{IwS2}. \begin{lemma} Let $\gamma, L>0$ be some fixed constants.
-Then there exists a sequence $\lambda_c^-$ supported on squarefree integers less than $\mathcal D$ such that
+Then there exists a sequence $\lambda_c^-$ supported on square-free integers less than $\mathcal D$ such that

 and that for all multiplicative functions $w$ satisfying $0\leq w(p)<1$ and